jina-ai/jina/docs/fundamentals/flow/create-flow.md

 ```
 ````

-Note that whenever a Document does not satisfy the `input_condition` of a filter, the filter removes it *for the entire branch of the Flow*.
+Note that whenever a Document does not satisfy the `when` condition of a filter, the filter removes it *for the entire branch of the Flow*.
 This means that every Executor that is located behind a filter is affected by this, not just the specific Executor that defines the condition.
 Like with a real-life filter, once something does not pass through it, it will not re-appear behind the filter.